SAP/cap-operator/website/content/en/docs/usage/prerequisites.md

 weight: 10
 type: "docs"
 description: >
-  What to do before deploying a new CAP Application
+  What to do before you deploy a new CAP application
 ---

-### Prepare BTP Global Account and Provider Subaccount
+### Prepare the SAP BTP global account and provider subaccount

-CAP based applications make use of various BTP services which are created in a Provider Subaccount.
-So, before the application can be deployed, it is required to create a Global Account and assign the required services which will be used.
-You can do this using [SAP BTP Control Center](https://controlcenter.ondemand.com/index.html).
-Once this is done, a Provider Subaccount needs to be created, where the required service instances can be created.
+CAP-based applications make use of various SAP BTP services that are created in a provider subaccount.
+So, before you can deploy the application, create a global account and assign the required services that will be used.
+To do so, use [SAP BTP Control Center](https://controlcenter.ondemand.com/index.html).
+Once done, create a provider subaccount, where the required service instances can be created.

-### Create Service Instances and Bindings
+### Create service instances and bindings

-A multi-tenant CAP based application will need to consume the following BTP services.
+A multi-tenant CAP-based application consumes the following SAP BTP services.
 While creating these service instances, some of the parameters supplied require special attention.
-Service Keys (Bindings) are then created to generate access credentials, which in turn should be provided as Kubernetes Secrets in the namespace where the application is being deployed.
+Service keys (bindings) are then created to generate access credentials, which in turn should be provided as Kubernetes Secrets in the namespace where the application is being deployed.

-Other services (not listed here) may also be used depending on the requirement (e.g. HTML5 Repository Service, Business Logging etc.).
+Other services (not listed here) may also be used depending on the requirement (for example, SAP HTML5 Application Repository service for SAP BTP, Business Logging, and so on).

-> IMPORTANT: Due to limited availability of BTP services on Kubernetes, certain services will need to be created by enabling Cloud Foundry for the provider subaccount.
-We recommend to use the [cf-service-operator](https://sap.github.io/cf-service-operator/docs/) for managing the Service Instances and Service Bindings directly from within the Kubernetes cluster.
-Based on the Service Bindings, it automatically generates the secrets containing the service access credentials.
+> IMPORTANT: As some SAP BTP services are not available on Kubernetes, enable Cloud Foundry for the provider subaccount to create certain services.
+We recommend that you use use the [cf-service-operator](https://sap.github.io/cf-service-operator/docs/) for managing the service instances and service bindings directly from within the Kubernetes cluster.
+Based on the service bindings, it automatically generates the secrets containing the service access credentials.

-##### XSUAA Service
+##### SAP Authorization and Trust Management Service

 The parameter `oauth2-configuration.redirect-uris` must include the domain used by the application.
-As an example based on the cluster setup this url may have the form `https://*<application-specific-prefix>.<cluster-id>.<gardener-project-id>.shoot.url.k8s.example.com/**`.
+If the application is hosted in a Gardener (Canary)-managed cluster, the entry will have the form `https://*<application-specific-prefix>.<cluster-id>.<gardener-project-id>.shoot.url.k8s.example.com/**`.

 Scope required to make asynchronous tenant subscription operations need to be included.
-Additionally, check the [CAP Multi-tenancy](https://cap.cloud.sap/docs/java/multitenancy#xsuaa-mt-configuration) documentation for additional scopes which are required.
+Additionally, check the [CAP Multitenancy](https://cap.cloud.sap/docs/java/multitenancy#xsuaa-mt-configuration) documentation for additional scopes which are required.

 ```yaml
 parameters: